Spironolactone: Comparison

 Spironolactone, the 5α-reductase inhibitor finasteride, and the nonsteroidal antiandrogen flutamide all appear to have similar effectiveness in the treatment of hirsutism.
-However, some clinical research has found that the effectiveness of spironolactone for hirsutism is greater than that of finasteride but is less than that of flutamide.
-The combination of spironolactone with finasteride is more effective than either alone for hirsutism and the combination of spironolactone with a birth control pill is more effective than a birth control pill alone.
-One study showed that spironolactone or the steroidal antiandrogen cyproterone acetate both in combination with a birth control pill had equivalent effectiveness for hirsutism.
+Some clinical research, though, has found that the effectiveness of spironolactone for hirsutism is greater than that of finasteride, but is less than that of flutamide.
+The combination of spironolactone with finasteride is more effective than either alone for hirsutism and the combination of spironolactone with a birth-control pill is more effective than a birth-control pill alone.
+One study showed that spironolactone or the steroidal antiandrogen cyproterone acetate both in combination with a birth-control pill had equivalent effectiveness for hirsutism.
 Spironolactone is considered to be a first-line treatment for hirsutism, finasteride and the steroidal antiandrogen cyproterone acetate are considered to be second-line treatments, and flutamide is no longer recommended for hirsutism due to liver toxicity concerns.
 The nonsteroidal antiandrogen bicalutamide is an alternative option to flutamide with improved safety.

-The combination of spironolactone with a birth control pill in the treatment of acne appears to have similar effectiveness to a birth control pill alone and the combination of a birth control pill with cyproterone acetate, flutamide, or finasteride.
-However, this was based on low- to very-low-quality evidence.
-Spironolactone may be more effective than birth control pills in the treatment of acne, and the combination of spironolactone with a birth control pill may have greater effectiveness for acne than either alone.
+The combination of spironolactone with a birth-control pill in the treatment of acne appears to have similar effectiveness to a birth-control pill alone and the combination of a birth-control pill with cyproterone acetate, flutamide, or finasteride.
+However, this was based on low- to very low-quality evidence.
+Spironolactone may be more effective than birth-control pills in the treatment of acne, and the combination of spironolactone with a birth-control pill may have greater effectiveness for acne than either alone.
 In addition, some clinical research has found that flutamide is more effective than spironolactone in the treatment of acne.
-In one study, flutamide decreased acne scores by 80% within 3 months, whereas spironolactone decreased symptoms by only 40% in the same time period.
+In one study, flutamide decreased acne scores by 80% within 3 months, whereas spironolactone decreased symptoms by only 40% in the same period.
 However, the use of flutamide for acne is limited by its liver toxicity.
 Bicalutamide is a potential alternative to flutamide for acne as well.
 Spironolactone can be considered as a first-line treatment for acne in those who have failed other standard treatments such as topical therapies and under certain other circumstances, although this is controversial due to the side effects of spironolactone and its teratogenicity.

-There is insufficient clinical evidence to compare the effectiveness of spironolactone with other antiandrogens for female-pattern hair loss.
+Insufficient clinical evidence exists to compare the effectiveness of spironolactone with other antiandrogens for female-pattern hair loss.
 The effectiveness of spironolactone in the treatment of both acne and hirsutism appears to be dose-dependent, with higher doses being more effective than lower doses.
-However, higher doses also have greater side effects, such as menstrual irregularities.
+Higher doses also have greater side effects, such as menstrual irregularities.